pokesniperandroid/PokeSniper-Android/README.md

 **App crashes when I press "Snipe Those Bitches!" button**

 Make sure you have set all required settings, accounts, and type valid input.

+** I couldn't verify my donation, always says invalid **

+As of v1.4, donation can be verified by using your paypal email address.
+And if you're still using v1.3, please update it to v1.4+ (**IMPORTANT**)

 **I am receiving errors, force closes, etc:**